Ernst Kris

-Ernst Kris (April 26, 1900 – February 27, 1957) was an Austrian psychoanalyst and art historian.
+Ernst Walter Kris (/de-AT/; April 26, 1900 – February 27, 1957) was an Austrian psychoanalyst and art historian.

 Life

-Kris was born in 1900 to Leopold Kris, a lawyer, and Rosa Schick in Vienna, Austria-Hungary.
+Kris was born in 1900 to Leopold Kris, a Jewish lawyer, and Rosa Schick in Vienna, Austria-Hungary.

 Kris not only practiced as a psychoanalyst, he also worked as an art historian and published articles on art history.
 As a psychoanalyst, he made some important contributions to the psychology of the artist and the psychoanalytic interpretation of works of art and caricature.
 In the review Imago he published his first psychoanalytic study, Ein geisteskranker Bildhauer (A mentally ill sculptor) on Franz Xaver Messerschmidt.

 During the end of the 1910s and the beginning of the 1920s, Kris studied art history under Max Dvořák and Julius von Schlosser at the Department of Art History at the University of Vienna, from which he received his doctorate in 1922.
 One of the professors was Emanuel Loewy, a friend of Sigmund Freud.

 In 1927 Kris married Marianne Rie, the daughter of another friend of Freud, Oscar Rie.
 They had two children.

 Kris and his wife both became psychoanalysts and Kris began to publish psychoanalytic papers.

 A year later, in 1928, Kris intensified his working relationship with Freud, and he became a member of the Vienna Psychoanalytic Society.
 Between 1930 and 1938, Kris worked as a lecturer at the Vienna Psychoanalytic Institute.

 In 1933, Freud asked Kris to become editor of the Imago magazine, in which he published a paper relating art to psychology in 1936.
 He argued that the difference between the artist and the psychotic is that the artist can return from the world of his imagination to the real world, while the psychotic cannot.